neo-project/docs/faq/en-us/dev.md

 ## How can I obtain the NEP-5 asset hash?

-You can use a blockchain browser, e.g.  https://scan.nel.group, to view the NEP-5 asset hash:
+You can use a blockchain browser, e.g.  https://neo3.neotube.io, to view the NEP-5 asset hash:

-  1. In the browser, click Assets in the top navigation bar.
+  1. In the browser, click Tokens in the top navigation bar.
-  2. In the Assets drop-down list, select NEP-5.
-  3. Click the desired asset to view its hash in the details page that appears.
+  2. Click the desired asset to view its hash in the details page that appears.

 ## Why is it prompted that there is no object's private key in the wallet when withdrawing assets from a multi-party signature contract?